gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

    *   :switch:`-gnateD`, which defines values for preprocessing symbols.

-Integrated preprocessing applies only to Ada source files, it is not available for configuration pragma files.
+Integrated preprocessing applies only to Ada source files; it's not available for configuration pragma files.

-With integrated preprocessing, the output from the preprocessor is not, by default, written to any external file.
-Instead it is passed internally to the compiler.
-To preserve the result of preprocessing in a file, either run ``gnatprep`` in standalone mode or else supply the :switch:`-gnateG` switch (described below) to the compiler.
+With integrated preprocessing, GNAT doesn't write the output from the preprocessor, by default, to any external file.
+Instead it's passed internally to the compiler.
+To preserve the result of preprocessing in a file, either run ``gnatprep`` in standalone mode or supply the :switch:`-gnateG` switch to the compiler.

 When using project files:

-   *    the builder switch :switch:`-x` should be used if any Ada source is compiled with :switch:`gnatep=`, so that the compiler finds the *preprocessor data file*.
+   * you should use the builder switch :switch:`-x`  if any Ada source is compiled with :switch:`gnatep=` so that the compiler finds the *preprocessor data file*.

-   *    the preprocessing data file and the symbol definition files should be located in the source directories of the project.
+   * you should place the preprocessing data file and the symbol definition files in the source directories of the project.

 Note that the ``gnatmake`` switch :switch:`-m` will almost always trigger recompilation for sources that are preprocessed,